igorw-forks/fuelphp/README.md

 ## How to install

-Clone or download this repository and run "composer.phar install" from the commandline in the directory where you put Fuel.
+Clone or download this repository and run `composer.phar install` from the commandline in the directory where you put Fuel.
 That will clone the "fuel/kernel", "fuel/core", "fuel/legacy" and "fuel/oil" packages into the fuelphp directory.